 Length of typical graduate program, and types of jobs obtained by graduates: Completion of the program typically requires 12 months for Community Fellows and 12 to 15 months for regular master's students.
 The experience of recent graduates indicates that the M.A. can serve as preparation for entering a Ph.D. or law program, for a career in government or the nonprofit sector, or for advancement in other careers.

-Contact us: For more information about the political science graduate program, please contact Professor Janet Laible at email@example.com.
+Contact us: For more information about the political science graduate program, please contact Professor Holona Ochs at firstname.lastname@example.org.